seanoliver/sudo-sudoku/README.md

 # Sudo Sudoku

-A modern, interactive Sudoku game built with Next.js.
-Experience the classic number puzzle game with a clean, intuitive interface and helpful features to enhance your solving experience.
+A modern, keyboard-first game of Sudoku built with Next.js.

 ## Installation